23 Easy Ways to Make Lifelong Friends

 19. SET UP A PLAYDATE

-Having children already gives you something in common with other parents.
+Having children gives you something in common with other parents.
 During the summer or school breaks, it’s easy to meet someone at the park and get to know a parent.

 No kids?
 Have a dog meetup instead!